Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility: Acknowledgement.

 Figure \ref{fig8} shows that the nuclear models of the two most extensively used neutrino event generators, GENIE and NuWro, have non-negligible systematic inaccuracies, especially in the energy range of 1-3 GeV.
 To augment our knowledge of the poorly understood nuclear effects, a study of high-statistics $\nu$-H scattering data is required.
 Through our work, we may conclude that for long-baseline neutrino experiments like DUNE a multi-target approach might be useful to reduce nuclear effects.

-\section{Acknowledgement}
+\section{Acknowledgement.}

-One of the authors, Miss Ritu Devi offers most sincere gratitude to the Council of Scientific and Industrial Research (CSIR), Government of India, for financial support in the form of Junior Research Fellowship, file no. 09/100(0205)/2018-EMR-I.
+One of the authors, Miss Ritu Devi offers most sincere gratitude to the Council of Scientific and Industrial Research (CSIR), Government of India, for the financial support in the form of Senior Research Fellowship, file no. 09/100(0205)/2018-EMR-I.